cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 }

 ## Two Tries
-* contract results are in hamt trie: ContractResultStateRoot is the chain state root; contract and results are connected in each state transition.
+* State Key-value pairs are in HAMT trie: ContractResultStateRoot is the state root; contract and results are connected in each state transition.
-   * future state includes ContractJSON
+   * future state includes ContractNumberJSON
-   * ContractJSON includes SafetyContractResultStateRoot
+   * ContractNumberJSON includes SafetyContractResultStateRoot
 * file AMT: the AMT trie for storing the file.

 ## Six core processes
 On Hamt trie.
 * A. Response with predicted ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
 One instatnce per connection to prevent ddos. a call-back registerred in libp2p.